Tucker29/hello-world/English_1.md

 # English
 # conviction: 1.belief/faith   2. a formal declaration of someone is guilty.

 ## 20018.12.4
 contrivance: a thing that is created skillfully and inventively to serve a particular purpose.
 ingenuity: the quality of being clever, original, inventive.
+imperial measurement: which was a parliamentry procedure.
+Fahrenheit:
+elaborate: develop or present (a theory, policy, system) in detail.
+daredevil:  a reckonless person who enjoys doing dangerous things.
+distraught: so upset and worried that you can't think clearly.
+a Mars orbiter:
+magnititude: === size.
+__extort__: the practice of obtaining sth especially money by force or threats.  ==blackmail.
+merchant: buyer and seller of commodity.  ===trader.

+footage:
+rewind:
+he makes outlandish polarizing statement.